-If you find yourself in this situation, you should discuss substitution of collateral with your lender.
+If you don't have gap insurance to cover the difference in your vehicle's value, you should discuss substitution of collateral with your lender.
 If the lender agrees, you can use the insurance money to purchase a replacement and have that vehicle stand as security for the loan.

 Q: What if the other person's insurance refuses to pay for the damage?

-This sometimes happens because of questions about liability or for other reasons.
+This sometimes happens because of questions about liability or because of a dispute regarding the value of the damage.
 If you have collision insurance, contact your own company about getting the repairs done, and let them deal with the other company about payment.
-You will have to pay a deductible, but if the other company eventually pays, this will be reimbursed.
+You may have to pay a deductible, but if the other company eventually pays, you will be reimbursed.
 If you don't have collision coverage, you will have to sue the other person.

 Q: What if the other person doesn't have insurance?

 Talk with your insurer about using your uninsured motorist coverage.
-Unless you rejected it in writing, you should have this coverage.
-While it may not cover the property damage in your situation, if it does, your insurance steps in to cover the other driver's liability to you, less a deductible.
+The coverage you have may not cover the property damage in your situation.
+If it does, your insurance will step in to cover the other driver's liability to you, minus a deductible.

 Q: Should I contact an attorney?

-Dealing with a car accident can sometimes be quite simple, particularly in situations where there is little debate about the facts or where the insurance companies sort things out.
-But occasionally you'll need the help of an experienced car accident attorney, who will know how to deal with insurance companies and other parties involved in the process.
-Even if you're just confused and need some advice, consider contacting a local car accident attorney today.
+Dealing with a car accident can sometimes be quite simple, particularly in situations where there is no material dispute about the facts or where the insurance companies sort things out on their own.
+Occasionally, however, you'll need the help of an experienced car accident attorney who will know how to deal with insurance companies and other parties involved in the process.
+If you're confused and need some advice, consider contacting a local car accident attorney today.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help